Azure/azure-iot-sdk-node/device/transport/amqp/devdoc/device_amqp_requirements.md

 ## Overview
 `Amqp` provides transport functionality for devices that want to communicate with an Azure IoT Hub using the AMQP protocol.
 It provides an additional level of abstraction on top of the common Amqp class (`azure-iot-common.Amqp`) which is not specific to the device or service.
-Based on the configuration parameters given to the constructor, the Amqp object will build the SASL-Plain URL used to communicate with the IoT Hub instance, as well as the sending and receiving endpoints, and will instantiate a base Amqp object to use with these parameters.
+Based on the configuration parameters given to the constructor, the Amqp object will build the URL used to communicate with the IoT Hub instance, as well as the sending and receiving endpoints, and will instantiate a base Amqp object to use with these parameters.
 AmqpWs works exactly the same way and provides AMQP transport over websockets.
 Requirements are the same.

 Note that the `Amqp` class now implements what used to be `AmqpReceiver` and as such some of the requirements have transferred over and have been kept mostly intact.